Home Resources Condenser Mic vs. Dynamic Mic – Use Cases Considered

 The diaphragm material is also thicker, and they are less sensitive in general.

-An exception to this is the famous Shure SM7B dynamic microphone, which, according to many, is truly a gold standard in recording.
+The famous Shure SM7B dynamic microphone, according to many, is truly a gold standard in recording.
+Some have criticized it of being too dark/veiled in the treble, but that’s a can of worms for another day.

 Most dynamic mics have a limited frequency response, which makes them ideal for withstanding high sound pressure levels attributed to loud guitar amps, live vocals, and drums.